vijayanant/vijayanant.github.io/content/posts/building-a-newsletter/index.md

 ---
 title: "Building a Newsletter: The 'Why' Behind the 'What'"
+slug: "building-a-newsletter-the-why-behind-the-what"
 date: 2025-10-03
 description: "A behind-the-scenes look at the process of creating my new newsletter, from choosing a name to crafting the welcome email."
 draft: true
-tags: ["newsletter", "blogging", "meta"]
+tags: ["newsletter", "blogging", "writing", "zoho campaigns"]
-categories: ["how-to", "blogging"]
+categories: ["Career and Writing"]
 featured_image: featured.jpg
 ---